SamBailey6194/name-that-carol/README.md

 - JavaScript

   - I have set the quiz data to one file and the logic to another file
-  - Warnings produced were to do with browser compatibility
-  - quizData is defined in the quizdata.js file
+  - quizData is defined in the quizdata.js file not the script.js file therefore is listed as unused in first screenshot and undefined on the second screenshot
-  - The two unused functions mentioned are used via onclick in HTML
+  - The two unused functions in the second screenshot mentioned are used via onclick in HTML

   ![JSHint validator - Quiz Data](assets/readmeimgs/jsquizvalidator.png)